 On your return, there are options to take other paths closer to the water at Milne Dam or ride the other side of Waldon and Toogood Ponds, all worth seeking out.

-Here is the best part, take your time, there are so many reasons to stop and relax, forget about your worries.
+Here is the best part, take your time, there are so many reasons to stop and relax, and forget about your worries.
 At Toogood Pond find a bench and watch the many geese swim about.
 Or visit the Varley Art Gallery or meander by the old storefronts in historic Unionville further south.

 Plan a lunch there or at the Milne reservoir which has picnic tables for your group.
 Or cycle just beyond this park to the old village of Markham.
 Just head north for five minutes when you get to Markam Road.